The Emperor Norton Trust: "Frisco"

-Archive of Emperor Norton in Art, Music & Film (ARENA)
+Archive of Emperor Norton in the Arts (ARENA)

 July 2016 saw the debut of the Trust's digital Archive of Emperor Norton in Art, Music & Film (ARENA).

-The Archive's chronologically arranged Visual Arts galleries now display annotated images of 140 paintings, engravings, drawings, illustrations, comics, sculptures and fabrications of Emperor Norton dating from 1861 to the present.
+The Archive's chronologically arranged Visual Arts galleries now display annotated images of nearly 235 engravings, paintings and drawings; comics; and sculptures and fabrications of Emperor Norton dating from 1861 to the present.

-In April 2017, the organization partnered with the Internet Archive to make available four dramatic films of the Emperor Norton story: three television episodes from the 1950s' and '60s and a 1936 Columbia Pictures film short that appears to be the earliest extant film portal of Norton.
+In April 2017, the organization partnered with the Internet Archive to make available four dramatic films of the Emperor Norton story: three television episodes from the 1950s' and '60s and a 1936 Columbia Pictures film short that appears to be the earliest extant film portrayal of Norton.
 The Internet Archive digitized the 1936 film from a rare 16mm copy of the film in the Trust's collection.
 All four films can be streamed via the websites of both organizations.

+In April 2025, the Trust updated the name of the collection to the Archive of Emperor Norton in the Arts (ARENA).

 Emperor Norton Map of the World

 In July 2017, the organization introduced its Emperor Norton Map of the World.
-This digital, interactive, annotated map now features 74 pinned sites in England, South Africa and California where Emperor Norton is documented to have lived, worked or visited.
-Each pin includes a description, and most images and links.
+This digital, interactive, annotated map now features more than 105 pinned sites in England, South Africa and California where Emperor Norton is documented to have lived, worked or visited.
+Each pin includes a description, and most have images and links.

 The map also includes 11 sites with Emperor-themed works of art.